Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Policy Language

 \subsubsection{Implementing ``{withBudget}''}

-The \code{withBudget b} function (Figure~\ref{fig:with-budget}) defines a stream that intercepts and retransmits all elements from its argument, while passing back all answers to resource requests.
-It overrides such answers whenever granting acceptance risks exceeding spending limit \code{b}.
+The \code{withBudget b s} stream intercepts and retransmits all elements from \code{s}, while passing back all answers to resource requests.
+It overrides these answers whenever granting acceptance risks exceeding spending limit \code{b}.
 To do so, it not only memorizes how much budget has been spent already, but it also maintains an estimate on how much spending is \emph{pending} at any moment in time---that is, what amount of resources is currently frozen by currently executing \code{spend} operations.
-Every granting of a \code{Barrier} request increases this pending amount by the associated consumption estimate, which is then substracted upon encountering the matching \code{Spent} element.
+Every granting of a \code{Barrier} request increases this pending amount by the associated consumption estimate, which is then subtracted upon encountering the matching \code{Spent} element.
+A full implementation is provided in Figure~\ref{fig:with-budget}.